cenidetiot/ngsi-js-library/doc/ngsi/docs/SchemaAnalizer.md

 ```

 ### Using your Data Models Schemas

-To use the schemas imported from a JSON file only you need to specify the name with which you entered it to ngsi-parser and it will return you one array with the errors found.
+To verify a data model with a JSON schemas imported from a JSON file, you need to specify the name with which was imported and include this name in the setModel() function as a JSON parameter.
+Then, the function verifyModel() will return one array with the errors found in the context entity, if was the case.
+To do this, the function verifyModel() receives as parameters the JSON schema and the context entity to compare.
+One example is the following:
 ```javascript
 	var ngsi = require('ngsi-parser');
 	var mySchema = require('mySchema.json');